What is Making Mama?

-If we establish that you require ongoing support of a much more intensive nature to address postnatal depression or anxiety concerns, we will discuss options to see me for one-on-one counselling, to see your GP or another social worker or psychologist.
+If come to a mothers group or Circle of Security Parenting program and we establish that you require ongoing support of a much more intensive nature to address postnatal depression or anxiety concerns, birth trauma, or general adjustment to parenthood issues we will discuss options to see me for one-on-one counselling, to see your GP or another social worker or psychologist.

 I hope that your experience of mothering is rewarding, and you have the arms of other mothers wrapped around you as you tackle the challenging times.

 ~ Karen O’Mara

 - Trained PIPPS Parent Mentor by Possums for Mothers and Babies

 - Member of the Australian Association of Social Workers